 Due to Yahoo Gemini being a fairly new player, and having fewer accounts on their network, they obviously have more time for them to accommodate you, and more willingness to do so too.

 It’s clear that Google Ads is the big daddy of the pay per click world, and that’s almost solely down to search volume.
 The ability to hit masses of customers every single day in every single niche is something Yahoo Gemini cannot get near.

 However, it would be wrong to dismiss the prospect of utilising Gemini to get those extra clicks, and at a cheap price.
 Yahoo Gemini gives you the ability to reach additional customers, and because the cost per click is so low, there’s very little risk on your part of trying it out.

-It also doesn't take long to set up a Gemini account from scratch, especially if you already have an AdWords account as you can just import it straight in, plus with Adzooma, you can manage both accounts from the same place like never before.
+It also doesn’t take long to set up a Gemini account from scratch, especially if you already have a Google Ads account as you can just import it straight in, plus with Adzooma, you can manage both accounts from the same place like never before.

-If you're new to both, you 100% need to get AdWords ticking over nicely.
-If you have an AdWords account that's working efficiently and effectively, then we'd definitely advise you setting up a Gemini account to make the most out of your pay per click strategy.
+If you’re new to both, you 100% need to get Google Ads ticking over nicely.
+If you have a Google Ads account that’s working efficiently and effectively, then we’d definitely advise you setting up a Gemini account to make the most out of your pay per click strategy.

 Slash the time it takes to run more profitable paid ad campaigns.

 Adzooma is your 100% FREE virtual assistant.
 Just connect all of your Google, Facebook, and Microsoft ad accounts then manage and optimise them from a single platform.

 Apply automatically generated suggestions to optimise your campaigns with a single click.
 Use clever automation to do away with routine, time-consuming tasks.
 Run easy-to-understand reports at the click of a button.Sign Up Now